Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position

 In addition to $\zeta$ and $\sigma$, the number of anchors $M$ also has an impact on the localization accuracy.
-The possible probability of the source lying in the convex hull of the anchors increases if $M$ becomes greater.
+The probability of the source lying in the convex hull of the anchors increases if $M$ becomes greater.
 Fig.\ref{fig:anchor effects} shows the RMSE versus $M$.
-As expected, the RMSE will generally be reduced if $M$ increases in random anchor deployments.
-In Fig.\ref{sub:anchornumz1}, anchor number effect is not as apparent as in Fig.\ref{sub:anchornum}.
-This is because when the anchors are planed deployed, the convex hull effect makes the RMSE already low.
+As expected, the RMSE is generally reduced if $M$ increases in random anchor deployments.
+In Fig.\ref{sub:anchornumz1}, the effects of the number of anchors is not as apparent as in Fig.\ref{sub:anchornum}.
+This is because the convex hull effect makes the RMSE already low.

 As can be observed in both Fig.\ref{sub:anchornum} and Fig.\ref{sub:anchornumz1}, 'r-r' achieves high accuracy.
-For Fig.\ref{sub:anchornum}.
-When $M$ is changed from 3 to 5, the performance improved significantly for 'ro','r-r','p-d', and 'so-p'.
-Fig.\ref{fig:anchor effects} is the boxplot of RMSE of different methods corresponding with different $M$.
-As shown in Fig.\ref{fig:anchor effects}, when $M$ increases, the width of the RMSE distribution for r-r reduces, and the median mark corresponding with r-r also declines.
+For Fig.\ref{sub:anchornum}, when $M$ varies from 3 to 5, the performance improved significantly for 'ro','r-r','p-d', and 'so-p'.
+Fig.\ref{fig:anchor effects box} is the boxplot of RMSE of different methods corresponding with different values of $M$.
+As shown in Fig.\ref{fig:anchor effects box}, when $M$ increases, the width of the RMSE distribution for r-r reduces, and the median mark corresponding with r-r also declines.